 The State of Palestine was not included in the original 14 countries eligible to play in Strike Arabia.
 (Picture: Riot Games)

-Levant & Egypt, contains just three countries: Jordan, Lebanon, and Egypt excluding Palestine, Syria, and Israel.
+Levant & Egypt, contains just three countries: Jordan, Lebanon, and Egypt and excludes Palestine, Syria, and Israel.
 Players residing in Israel are eligible to compete in the European circuit.

 Speaking to GINX, Riot Games' PR & Communications Manager for MENA, Luciano Rahal, stated that Palestine's original exclusion was due to a number of factors related to maintaining competitive integrity with server infrastructure and population key concerns.

-Still unable to are Syria, Iran, Yemen, and Djibouti, and if included in MENA, Ethiopia and Sudan.
+Still unable to are players from Syria, Iran, Yemen, and Djibouti, and if included in MENA, Ethiopia and Sudan.

 Rahal confirmed that along with Palestine, Riot hopes to add "three more countries" in the near future.